 The weakness in the economy at that time was the major cause of dissatisfaction among the people in USSR.
 There was a huge shortage of consumer items.
 The reasons for economics weakness were as follows:

-- In the Easter Europe, there was a large maintenance of satellite states
+- In Eastern Europe, there was large maintenance of satellite states

 - Maintenance of the Central Asian Republics within the USSR states.